pnpm/pnpm/packages/pnpm/README.md

 1. All the files are saved in a single place on the disk.
 When packages are installed, their files are linked from that single place consuming no additional disk space.
 Linking is performed using either hard-links or reflinks (copy-on-write).

-As a result, you save gigabytes of space on your disk and you have a lot faster installations!
+As a result, you save gigabytes of space on your disk, and you have a lot faster installations!
 If you'd like more details about the unique `node_modules` structure that pnpm creates and why it works fine with the Node.js ecosystem, read this small article: [Flat node_modules is not the only way](https://pnpm.io/blog/2020/05/27/flat-node-modules-is-not-the-only-way).